jashapiro/BioCS/BioCS_syllabus_2015.md

 * Read, write, and modify computer code in the Python language utilizing programming constructs such as variables, functions, loops, conditional statements, and objects.
 * Design, implement, and debug programs to perform computational tasks.
+* Understand the ideas behind computation, including the limits, requirements, and performance of different algorithms.
-* Model biological systems in a computational framework, and gain biological insights from those models.
+* Model biological systems in a computational framework, and gain biological insights from those models in areas such as genetics, evolution, and ecology.
 * Understand common models of biological evolution and population genetics and explore their application to optimizing computational problems.
-* Understand the ideas behind computation, including the limits, requirements, and performance of different algorithms.

 ## Tentative Schedule